georgegoldman/georgegoldman.github.io/index.md

 voice calling options are relatively cheap when compared with foreign calling options regarding Internet traffic.
 Github repo: <a href="git@github.com:georgegoldman/lifeat" target="_blank">lifeat</a>

+### **Rss Picker**
+_May 15_, 2020 Technologies: php(laravel), blade, git, shell
+This platform allows users and applications to access updates to websites in a standardized, computer-readable format.
+Subscribing to RSS feeds can allow a user to keep track of many different websites in a single news aggregator, which constantly monitors sites for new content, removing the need for the user to manually check them.
+News aggregators (or “RSS readers”) can be built into a browser, installed on a desktop computer, or installed on a mobile device.
+Github repo: <a href="https://git@github.com/georgegoldman/rsspicker" target="_blank">Rss Picker</a>

 <hr/>